-Remote employees may feel like they’re out of sight and out of mind.
+Remote team members may feel like they’re out of sight and out of mind.
 They may miss opportunities for promotions or salary raises if their contributions aren’t clearly visible to key stakeholders.
-Giving employees meaningful feedback not only makes them more engaged but also improves overall morale.
+Giving people meaningful feedback not only makes them more engaged but also improves overall morale.

-Convey appreciation any way you can in personal and public settings (and calls), so your remote team feels appreciated for what they do each day – even if it’s just catching up on the company goals over coffee!
+Convey appreciation any way you can in personal and public settings (and calls), so your remote team feels appreciated for what they do each day – even if it’s just catching up on the organization’s goals over coffee.
 This is especially important if your remote workers live in different parts of the world.
-Lively video calls can convey the message that every team member plays a key role in company growth and success – especially important for those abroad that may feel more distant from their colleagues.
+Lively video calls can convey the message that every team member plays a key role in organization’s growth and success – especially important for those abroad that may feel more distant from their colleagues.

 Work-life balance is important for employees at all levels.
-If your remote workers feel burnt out, like they have no life outside of work, you could be killing their productivity and engagement.
+If your remote team members feel burnt out, like they have no life outside of work, you could be killing their productivity and engagement.
 It’s perfectly fine for employees to come and go as needed so long as their deadlines are met, and the quality of work is not compromised.
-So give your employees the flexibility to work in a way that works for them, you’ll see results and engagement climb.
+So give your people the flexibility to work in a way that works for them, you’ll see results and engagement climb.

-Creating opportunities for your remote employees to network with each other only strengthens the culture built at your company.
+Creating opportunities for your remote people to network with each other only strengthens the culture built at your organization.
 Whether it’s a weekly remote lunch-and-learn or an annual retreat, aim for time spent together to be focused on sharing knowledge and learning about colleagues.

-Networking is crucial for employees to feel like they are part of a company’s culture.
-Giving your employees opportunities to network with each other will help them to get to know each other, help with engagement, and help them feel like their contributions are valued!
+Networking is crucial for team members to feel like they are part of the organization’s culture.
+Giving your employees opportunities to network with each other will help them to get to know each other, help with engagement, and help them feel like their contributions are valued.
 The last point can’t be emphasized enough in these remote times when personal connections are harder to come by.

 Not every good idea comes from management, so try brainstorming sessions where ideas are shared among employees.
-Not just for big decisions either – small ones matter too!
-Acknowledge great work or ideas in front of peers whenever you can because that kind of positive reinforcement makes employees feel more engaged in their work and appreciated by not just managers but everyone in the company.
+Not just for big decisions either – small ones matter too.
+Acknowledge great work or ideas in front of peers whenever you can because that kind of positive reinforcement makes people feel more engaged in their work and appreciated by not just managers but everyone in the company.

-Working with remote employees to brainstorm ideas, whether it is by a Zoom meeting, conference call or even better, through a pulse survey, will help them feel more connected and valued.
+Working with remote employees to brainstorm ideas, whether it is through a Zoom meeting, conference call or even better, through a pulse survey, will help them feel more connected and valued.

 WorkTango can help you engage your team for any feedback initiative to drive engagement, connection and appreciation.
-Schedule a demo today to speak to an expert and see WorkTango’s technology for yourself!
+Schedule a demo today to speak to an expert and see WorkTango’s Employee Experience Platform for yourself.